Characters from Anime and Manga that are just that... totally... awesome.

 Minori Kushieda.
 If there is one anime character who is NEVER boring to be around (apart from Haruhi) and can steal entire episodes with one well-placed antic, it's her.

-I found Ami to be the best character of the show.
-Too bad she's not as much in the focus as I'd like her to be, but A Minorin is fine, too.
+Ami is the best character of the show.
+Too bad she's not as much in the focus.

-This other troper agrees whole-heartedly on Ami and Minori, but loves Taiga as well.
-Yes she's a Tsundere and a bit of a jerk, which might put off some people, but when it comes to delving into her personality, I can't help but find her adorable.
+Taiga.
+She's a Tsundere and a bit of a jerk, which might put off some people, but when it comes to delving into her personality, she's adorable.

 Nel Tu in her adult form is hot, a complete Badass, and is the most interesting arrancar in the whole series considering her backstory.